 Pathways – A-level Law

 Are you considering a career in law?
-Our A-Level Law course is officially recognised and has helped hundreds of lawyers-in-training off to a flying start on their legal journeys.
+Our A-Level Law course is AQA accredited and has helped hundreds of lawyers-in-training off to a flying start on their legal journeys.
 You can gain your A-Level Law qualification with Oxbridge from home, studying in your own time, and then move on to study a degree at university.
-The world is your oyster, how will you see justice done?
+The world is your oyster, so how will you see justice done?